Who Is Bryan Cooper?

 Bryan Cooper is a versatile musician, primarily playing drums, cajon, and percussion in the South Jersey/Philadelphia market.
 Often described as being a solid "in-the-pocket" drummer, who appreciates the dynamics of the music he is playing, "Coop" has performed with many rock, blues, folk and jazz ensembles, acoustic artists, marching corps, orchestras, and theatrical workshops.
-Bryan has also performed on rhythm guitar, electric bass, dabbles on keyboard and baritone horn, can provide background vocals, and has even penned a few original songs.
+Bryan also dabbles on rhythm guitar, electric bass, and keyboard, can provide background vocals, and has even penned a few original songs.
 He is also experienced in live audio, sound-cueing, recording, and stage lighting.